-2. (1) An applicant for registration for the degree shall have been admitted to the degree of Bachelor in the University of New South Wales, or other approved university, in an appropriate school.
+Qualifications 2.
+(1) An applicant for registration for the degree shall have been admitted to the degree of Bachelor in the University of New South Wales, or other approved university, in an appropriate school or department at a standard acceptable to the Committee.

-- (2) In exceptional cases a person may be permitted to register as a candidate for the degree if the person submits evidence of such academic and professional attainment as may be approved by the Professorial Board on the recommendation of the appropriate Committee. - (3) Notwithstanding any other provisions of these conditions, the Committee may require an applicant to demonstrate fitness for registration by carrying out such work and sitting for such examinations as the Committee may determine. - 3.
-(1) An application to register as a candidate for the degree shall be made on the prescribed form which shall be lodged with the Registrar at least one full calendar month before the commencement of the session in which the candidate desires to register. - (2) In every case, before permitting an applicant to register as a candidate, the Committee shall be satisfied that adequate supervision and facilities are available. - (3) An approved applicant shall register in one of the following categories: - (a) student in full-time attendance at the University - (b) student in part-time attendance at the University - (c) student working externally to the University - (4) Every candidate for the degree shall be required to carry out a program of advanced study to take such examinations and perform such other work as may be prescribed by the Committee which shall include the preparation and submission of a thesis embodying the results of an original investigation.
-The work shall be carried out under the direction of a supervisor appointed by the Committee or under such conditions as the Committee may determine. - (5) No candidate shall be considered for the award of the degree until the lapse of four complete sessions from the date from which registration becomes effective save that, in the case of a candidate who obtained the degree of Bachelor with Honours or who has had previous research experience, this period may, with the approval of the Committee, be reduced by up to two sessions. - 4.
+(2) In exceptional cases a person may be permitted to register as a candidate for the degree if the person submits evidence of such academic and professional attainment as may be approved by the Professorial Board on the recommendation of the appropriate Committee.

+(3) Notwithstanding any other provisions of these conditions, the Committee may require an applicant to demonstrate fitness for registration by carrying out such work and sitting for such examinations as the Committee may determine.

+Registration 3.
+(1) An application to register as a candidate for the degree shall be made on the prescribed form which shall be lodged with the Registrar at least one full calendar month before the commencement of the session in which the candidate desires to register.

+(2) In every case, before permitting an applicant to register as a candidate, the Committee shall be satisfied that adequate supervision and facilities are available.

+- (3) An approved applicant shall register in one of the following categories: - (a) student in full-time attendance at the University - (b) student in part-time attendance at the University

+(c) student working externally to the University

+(4) Every candidate for the degree shall be required to carry out a program of advanced study to take such examinations and perform such other work as may be prescribed by the Committee which shall include the preparation and submission of a thesis embodying the results of an original investigation.
+The work shall be carried out under the direction of a supervisor appointed by the Committee or under such conditions as the Committee may determine.

+(5) No candidate shall be considered for the award of the degree until the lapse of four complete sessions from the date from which registration becomes effective save that, in the case of a candidate who obtained the degree of Bachelor with Honours or who has had previous research experience, this period may, with the approval of the Committee, be reduced by up to two sessions.

+Thesis 4.
 (1) A candidate for the degree shall be required to submit three copies of the thesis referred to in paragraph 3.
 (4) which shall be presented in a form which complies with the requirements of the University for the preparation and submission of higher degree theses.
-The candidate may submit any work the candidate has published whether or not such work is related to the thesis. - (2) For each candidate there shall be at least two examiners appointed by the Professorial Board, on the recommendation of the Committee one of whom shall, if possible, be an external examiner. - (3) It shall be understood that the University retains the three copies of the thesis submitted for examination and is free to allow the thesis to be consulted or borrowed.
-Subject to the provisions of the Copyright Act, 1968 the University may issue the thesis in whole or in part, in photostat or microfilm or other copying medium. - 5.
-Having considered the examiners' reports the Committee shall recommend whether or not the candidate should be admitted to the degree.
+The candidate may submit any work the candidate has published whether or not such work is related to the thesis.

+(2) For each candidate there shall be at least two examiners appointed by the Professorial Board, on the recommendation of the Committee one of whom shall, if possible, be an external examiner.

+(3) It shall be understood that the University retains the three copies of the thesis submitted for examination and is free to allow the thesis to be consulted or borrowed.
+Subject to the provisions of the Copyright Act, 1968 the University may issue the thesis in whole or in part, in photostat or microfilm or other copying medium.
-6. An approved candidate shall pay such fees as may be determined from time to time by the Council.

-Master of Environmental Studies (MEnvStudies)

-1. The degree of Master of Environmental Studies may be awarded on the recommendation of the Higher Degree Committee of the Faculty of Applied Science (hereinafter referred to as the Committee) to a candidate who has satisfactorily completed a program of advanced study comprising formal course work and the submission of a report on a project approved by the Committee.

-- 2. (1) An applicant for registration for the degree shall normally be a graduate from an appropriate four-year full-time undergraduate course in the University or other approved university or tertiary institution. - (2) An applicant may also be permitted to register as a candidate for the degree on the submission of evidence of such academic or professional attainments as may be approved by the Committee. - (3) Notwithstanding any other provisions of these conditions the committee may require an applicant to demonstrate fitness for registration by carrying out such work and taking such examinations as the Committee may determine.

-- 3. (1) An application to register as a candidate for the degree of Master shall be made on the prescribed form which shall be lodged with the Registrar at least two (2) months before the commencement of the course. - (2) A candidate for the degree shall be required to undertake such course of formal study, pass such examinations and submit a report on a project as prescribed by the Committee. - (3) No candidate shall be considered for the award of the degree until the lapse of two sessions in the case of a full-time candidate or four sessions in the case of a part-time candidate from the date from which registration becomes effective. - (4) The progress of a candidate shall be reviewed annually by the Committee and as a result of such review the Committee may terminate the candidature.

-- 4. (1) A report on a project approved by the Committee shall be submitted at the completion of the formal section of the course, but in any case not later than one year after the completion of such course. - (2) The format of the report shall accord with the requirements of the Committee for the submission of project reports. - (3) (a) The report shall be examined by two examiners appointed by the Committee; - (b) A candidate may be required to attend for an oral or written examination.
+Recommendation for

-5. Having considered the examiners' report and the candidate's other results in the prescribed course of study, the Committee shall recommend whether or not the candidate should be admitted to the degree.
+Admission to Degree5.
+Having considered the examiners' reports the Committee shall recommend whether or not the

+candidate should be admitted to the degree.

-6. An approved candidate shall pay such fees as may be determined from time to time by the Council.
+Fees 6.
+An approved candidate shall pay such fees as may be determined from time to time by the Council.